usdaud/algotradinglib.github.io/en/pedia/m/multivariate_analysis.md

 1. **Multiple [Regression Analysis](../r/regression_analysis.md):** This technique helps in understanding the relationship between one dependent variable and several independent variables.
 It is widely used to predict the value of a stock or a portfolio by considering multiple factors such as historical prices, volume, and macroeconomic indicators.

-2. **Principal Component Analysis (PCA):** PCA reduces the dimensionality of a data set while preserving as much variance as possible by transforming original variables into a new set of uncorrelated variables.
-This is useful in eliminating multicollinearity and simplifying complex datasets in stock trading.
+2. **[Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA):** PCA reduces the dimensionality of a data set while preserving as much variance as possible by transforming original variables into a new set of uncorrelated variables.
+This is useful in eliminating [multicollinearity](../m/multicollinearity_in_trading.md) and simplifying complex datasets in stock trading.

 3. **[Factor Analysis](../f/factor_analysis.md):** This technique identifies underlying relationships between variables.
 In trading, it can be used to identify latent factors that drive asset returns, such as market sentiment or economic conditions.